 The jury recognized a very different approach to the typology of residential landscape, where one would usually find very determined structures, designed to the very last square meter.
 Instead, Juul Frost Architects explored how a surrounding landscape can be brought into the residential area and how the buildings fit into the surrounding landscape.
-In the ‘inner’ area, small patches of what looks like local vegetation are placed in a very relaxed design language, emphasizing the qualities of the surrounding landscape and translating it excellently to a smaller scale.- from the LILA Jury statements
+In the ‘inner’ area, small patches of what looks like local vegetation are placed in a very relaxed design language, emphasizing the qualities of the surrounding landscape and translating it excellently to a smaller scale.- from the award statements

 THE HYBRID LANDSCAPE